Best Ideas And Samples Of Engagement Photos

 - at a landmark such as the Eiffel Tower in France, the Burj Khalifa in Dubai, the Tower of London or the London Wheel in the UK, the Statue of Liberty or Central Park in New York, the Grand Canyon, etc.;

 Don't be afraid to be creative with your choices.
-Also remain open to the photographer's suggestions, as they are likely to know the ideal spots.
-You will help them to choose a suitable location also by knowing exactly what mood and atmosphere you want in the photos.
+Also, remain open to the photographer's suggestions, as they are likely to know the ideal spots.
+You will help them choose a suitable location by knowing exactly what mood and atmosphere you want in the photos.

 - unusual and creative, or